jayakaran1987/Angular-SPA-WebAPI-ASP.NET-MVC/ReadMe.md

-Question

-The Application
+#Single Page Application (SPA) with ASP.NET Web API and Angular.js (Partial Views)

-Create a single page web application that will perform a simple mortgage repayment calculation.
+This single page web application that will perform a simple mortgage repayment calculation.
+The Application uses the following technologies

+ 1. AngularJS for the front end, making use of partials and AJAX calls.
+ 2. Server side should use ASP.Net MVC and Web Api
+ 3. The calculations on server side and returned to the front end.
+ 4. AJAX must be used to call the server
+ 5. Making use of the normal MVC layers

 On loading the page in a browser it should only display 4 fields and a button (a bonus would be to have these fields contained in an AngularJS partial).
 The fields will accept entry of a loan amount, the term of the mortgage in years and months and the annual interest rate.
 Client side validation:
 Entry of all fields is mandatory